Superconducting high-power cables and lines - development status and technology roadmap

 2026-05-08

 Cooling technology is critical for superconducting systems.
-Several kilometre-scale demonstration projects (e.g., AmpaCity in Germany, Shingal in South Korea) have successfully employed closed-loop liquid nitrogen (~77 K) cooling systems for long-term operation.
+Several kilometre-scale demonstration projects, such as AmpaCity in Germany and Shingal in South Korea, have successfully employed closed-loop liquid nitrogen (~77 K) cooling systems for long-term operation.

-Advantages of lower-temperature cooling: Operation at 20–50 K becomes possible, likely using pressurized helium gas as the secondary loop coolant to avoid the risks associated with cooling directly with liquid hydrogen, allowing much higher operating currents or a reduced number of REBCO tapes, resulting in a significant cost reduction.
+Advantages of lower-temperature cooling: operation at 20-50 K becomes possible, likely using pressurized helium gas as the secondary loop coolant to avoid the risks associated with cooling directly with liquid hydrogen.
+This allows much higher operating currents or a reduced number of REBCO tapes, resulting in a significant cost reduction.

 3. Addressing high-density power supply bottlenecks in city centers